oliwoodsuk/woo-preproduct/README.txt

 === PreProduct – Smarter Pre-orders & Deposits for WooCommerce ===
 Contributors: preproduct
-Tags: woocommerce, pre-orders, backorders, preorder, preorder plugin, out of stock, ecommerce, product launch, waitlist, inventory management
-Requires at least: 5.2
+Tags: pre-order, pre-orders, backorders, preorder, deposit Requires at least: 5.2
 Tested up to: 6.8
-Stable tag: 1.0.5
+Stable tag: 1.0.6
 Requires PHP: 7.2
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Smarter pre-orders and deposits for WooCommerce.
-Level up your pre-orders and grow.
+Pre-orders and deposits for WooCommerce.
+Launch earlier, capture demand, and grow without inventory risk.

-== Description ==
+== Pre-order App Description ==

-**PreProduct helps you sell products before they're in stock — while keeping your WooCommerce store organized and in charge.**
+**PreProduct helps you take pre-orders for products before they're in stock — while keeping your WooCommerce store organized and in charge.**
 **Take pre-orders now, later or by deposit.**

+Whether you call it pre-order, preorder, or backorder — PreProduct helps you take orders before you’re ready to ship.
-PreProduct for WooCommerce integrates your store with the PreProduct pre-order platform, enabling you to capture demand and sales before your products are available.
+It integrates your store and WooCommerce with the PreProduct pre-order platform, enabling you to capture demand and sales before your products are available.

 Whether you're launching a new product or restocking a bestseller, PreProduct gives you full control over *how and when* customers pay.